wp-plugins/image-autorefresh-shortcode/readme.txt

 The shortcode allows for multiple images on one page with different refresh rates.

 == Installation ==
-1. Unpack \"wp_image_autorefresh.zip\" to the \"/wp-content/plugins/\" directory.
+1. Unpack `wp_image_autorefresh.zip` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Place shortcode  in your post.